ratwolfzero/hopalong_python/README.md

 ### Program Variants

-Variants of the program available:
+Program Variants:

-- Basic: Calculation and representation of the Hopalong attractor as a 2D density map with integrated color bar
+- Basic: Calculates and displays the Hopalong attractor as a 2D density map with an integrated color bar.
-- Basic 2D/3D: 2D representation like Basic or visualization in 3D with density as Z-axis.
+- Basic 2D/3D: Provides the functionality of the Basic variant, with an option to visualize the attractor in 3D (using density as the Z-axis).
 The visualization mode can be selected at runtime.

-- Extended: Includes all features of the Basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.
+- Extended: Includes all features of the Basic version (except the color bar), along with additional statistics and a visualization of the pixel hit count distribution.

+Note:
-The code of the `Basic` variant is prepared for both 2D and 3D, just comment out the corresponding "render_trajectory_image" function.
-Or choose the 2D/3D variant, which prompts you to switch to visualization mode at runtime.
+The code for the Basic variant supports both 2D and 3D visualization.
+Simply comment out the relevant render_trajectory_image function to switch modes.
+Alternatively, use the 2D/3D variant, which allows you to select the visualization mode during runtime.

 [See Recent Code Changes](#recent-code-changes)